If you need a California truck accident lawyer, BD&J is here to help.

 - Soft Tissue Injuries: Includes symptoms of pain, limited range of motion, tenderness, and swelling around the area (muscles, ligaments, and tendons).

-- Organ Damage: These injuries can lead to fatigue, weakness, loss of appetite, bowel obstruction, and the case of damage to vital organs like the heart, brain, or lungs, can lead to death.
+- Organ Damage: These injuries can lead to fatigue, weakness, loss of appetite, bowel obstruction, and, in the case of damage to vital organs like the heart, brain, or lungs, can lead to death.

 Truck Accident Statistics